 Baltimore City Police

-1921 - By July 1921, under his direction, the Police Department placed fourteen six feet high "lighthouses" on concrete bases which were intended to warn motorists of dangerous curves and bends at night.
-The flashing lights in the lighthouses were fueled by acetylene tanks (see photo, below and left) - red flashing indicated places where people had been killed, yellow for dangerous curves or bends where caution must be exercised, and green was for danger at intersections where slow, careful driving should be exercised to the right.
+1921 - By July 1921, under his direction, the Police Department had placed fourteen six-foot-high "lighthouses" on concrete bases, which were intended to warn motorists of dangerous curves and bends at night.
+The flashing lights in the lighthouses were fueled by acetylene tanks (see photo below and left): red flashing indicated places where people had been killed, yellow for dangerous curves or bends where caution must be exercised, and green for danger at intersections where slow, careful driving should be exercised to the right.

-The earlier days of traffic lights and warnings resulted in disgruntlement by drivers and even beasts.
+The earlier days of traffic lights and warnings resulted in disgruntlement among drivers and even beasts.
 Prior to placing the traffic lights on streets with protective bases, they were continually run over by motorists refusing to stop.
-On October 16, 1923, the Baltimore Sun reported that a certain Jersey bull by the name of Reddy had created a riot in the middle of the congested intersection of Bryant and Pennsylvania Avenues while being led to slaughter.
-A heard of 40 bulls were being driven down the avenue where automobiles stopped in obedience to a blinking red light, but not Reddy who saw it as a challenge and proceeded to charge it.
+On October 16, 1923, the Baltimore Sun reported that a certain Jersey bull by the name of Reddy had caused a riot in the middle of the congested intersection of Bryant and Pennsylvania Avenues while being led to slaughter.
+40 bulls were being driven down the avenue where automobiles stopped in obedience to a blinking red light, but not Reddy, who saw it as a challenge and proceeded to charge it.
 In the charge, a truck struck and broke its leg before he could reach his "enemy."
-Unfortunately, agents of the SPCA needed to kill the Reddy earlier than his originally intended fate.
+Unfortunately, agents of the SPCA needed to kill Reddy earlier than his originally intended fate.

 4 May 1921

-Whether or not all citizens will be able to subscribe to the details of Commissioner Gaither has a plan for reorganizing the police department of Baltimore, there should be general satisfaction over the fact that he has seen fit so far in advance of the meeting of the legislature to prepare a program.
-The trouble with so many a virus state and municipal as visuals is that they wait until the last minute, and then wonder why the public does not at once jumped to support their half-baked ideas.
-It is comforting to know not only that Commissioner Gaither is alive to the present need for a reorganization of his department, but that in the drafting of his proposals he has looked ahead to the steady growth of the city.
+Whether or not all citizens will be able to subscribe to the details of Commissioner Gaither's plan for reorganizing the police department of Baltimore, there should be general satisfaction over the fact that he has seen fit so far in advance of the meeting of the legislature to prepare a program.
+The trouble with so many state and municipal visuals is that they wait until the last minute and then wonder why the public does not at once jump to support their half-baked ideas.
+It is comforting to know not only that Commissioner Gaither was alive to the present need for a reorganization of his department but that in the drafting of his proposals he had looked ahead to the steady growth of the city.

-That Baltimore is at present under-policed has frequently been contended by the commissioner and others.
-That the present organization is a clumsy one and not calculated to produce efficient work is becoming increasingly manifest.
-In some respects, at least, Mr. Gaither has adopted for his program ideas which have proven effective in other communities.
-It is gratifying that he has thoroughly prepared himself to discuss the subject publicly.
-If the people of Baltimore are not in substantial agreement as to what they want by the time the Legislature meets, the commissioner at least, will not be to blame.
-He has started the discussion.
+The fact that Baltimore was at the time under-policed had frequently been contended by past commissioners and others.
+The fact that the present organization of that time, was a clumsy and not calculated to produce efficient work was becoming increasingly evident.
+In some respects, at least, Mr. Gaither had adopted for his program ideas that had been proven effective in other communities.
+It was gratifying that he had thoroughly prepared himself to discuss the subjects publicly.
+If the people of Baltimore were not in substantial agreement as to what they wanted by the time the Legislature met, the commissioner, at least, would not have been to blame.
+He had started the discussion.

 Transfer of Badge to Mark the Retirement of General Charles Gaither